supertylerc/workstation/README.md

 However, I am very lazy, so I'm not following best practices here, because this is mostly for me.

-If you also use Arch, then you can fork this repository and modify your variables as you see fit.
+If you use Arch or Fedora, you can fork this repository and modify your variables as you see fit.

+## Distribution-Specific Notes

+### Package Differences

+Some packages are distribution-specific:
+- **Arch Linux**: Uses AUR packages like `cursor-bin`, `claude-code`, `python-uv` from official repos
+- **Fedora**: Some packages like `cursor-bin` and `claude-code` may not be available in default repos and may require manual installation or alternative sources (e.g., Flatpak)

+### Package Lists

+The playbook uses separate package lists for each distribution:
+- `general_packages_arch`: Packages for Arch Linux
+- `general_packages_fedora`: Packages for Fedora

+Modify these in `inventory/host_vars/localhost/main.yml` to customize your package selection.

+### Bash Configuration

+- **Arch (Omarchy)**: Automatically sources Omarchy's default bash configuration
+- **Fedora**: Uses standard bash configuration without Omarchy-specific settings